ivona13/argocd-notifications/README.md

       - app-sync-succeeded
       when: app.status.operationState.phase in ['Succeeded']
 ```
-  * List of Argo CD applications is listed below
+  * List of Argo CD applications is shown below
   * Enter application you want to subscribe:
   * Enter webhook name: